pipeforce/pipeforce.github.io/docs/guides/commands_pipelines/30_utils.md

 ## Auto-completion
-In case you're working with the Online Workbench you can get auto-completion of all [Pipeline Functions](../../api/functions.md) out-of-the-box:
+In case you're working with the Online Workbench you can get auto-completion of all [Utils](../../api/utils.md) out-of-the-box:

 ![](../../img/workbench-completion-utils.png)